-Take Five - World markets themes for the week ahead
+Take Five: World markets themes for the week ahead

 MOUNTAINS CAN'T TURN

-Coming days will show whether China's run of weak economic data continues as it releases fourth quarter growth numbers as well as investment and retail sales for December.
-But if anything, markets could be surprised on the upside after shockingly bad figures on exports and factory output.
-Growth is expected to print at 6.4 percent for the fourth quarter, the weakest since the global financial crisis.
-But that would be in line with rates Chinese policymakers may be targeting - sources tell us some have proposed lowering growth targets to between 6.0 and 6.5 percent.
+Data out on Monday showed China's economy slowed in the fourth quarter, under pressure from faltering domestic demand and bruising U.S. tariffs.
+Growth for 2018 fell to its lowest in nearly three decades, putting pressure on Beijing to roll out more stimulus to avert a worse slowdown.

+Growing signs of weakness in China -- which has generated nearly a third of global growth in recent years -- are fuelling anxiety about risks to the world economy and weighing on profits for companies ranging from Apple to big carmakers.
+Other data just released shows investment and retail sales continued to languish, while the jobless rate edged higher.

-Beijing has unveiled a series of fiscal and monetary support measures.
-Yet, unlike in 2015 or during prior slowdowns, the government has been careful to avoid simply throwing state money at the problem.
+Beijing has offered a series of fiscal and monetary support measures.
+Unlike in 2015 or during prior slowdowns, the government has been careful to avoid simply throwing state money at the problem.
 As the Chinese proverb goes, mountains cannot turn, only rivers can.
-Be it household spending sops, tax cuts, infrastructure projects funded by local governments or money market operations, China seems determined not to turn its back on a commitment to deleveraging and market reform and that makes it difficult to say when the economy will rebound.
+Be it household spending sops, tax cuts, infrastructure projects funded by local governments or money market operations, China seems determined not to turn its back on a commitment to deleveraging and market reform.
+That makes it difficult to say when the economy will rebound.

 GRAPHIC: China GDP, exports, markets - https://tmsnrt.rs/2HhZgp3